prapin/LuaBrainFuck/README.md

 Like `morse.lua` that modules returns a table with currently only one helper function: `export`.

 Most importantly, the module sets during loading 2 global variables: `_`, `__`.
-You cannot use simultaneously Morse and bracket styles because both define the same global variables, `_`, `__`, in an incompatible manner.
+You cannot use simultaneously Morse and bracket styles because both define the same global variables `_` and `__` in an incompatible manner.

 The _Hello World_ example now becomes: